-- Culture: Focus on at least one culture through the study of one or more of the following: social structures, religions, historical traditions and customs, languages, politics, economics, etc. - 2.
-Diversity: Explore the diverse backgrounds and characteristics found among humans through the examination of at

-- least one of the following: age, disability, ethnicity, gender, race, religion, sexual orientation, or social class. - Global Perspectives: Compare and understand some factor or set of issues in different cultural or regional settings, or investigate the relationships among states or groups of people.
+- 1. Culture: Focus on at least one culture through the study of one or more of the following: social structures, religions, historical traditions and customs, languages, politics, economics, etc. - 2.
+Diversity: Explore the diverse backgrounds and characteristics found among humans through the examination of at least one of the following: age, disability, ethnicity, gender, race, religion, sexual orientation, or social class. - 3.
+Global Perspectives: Compare and understand some factor or set of issues in different cultural or regional settings, or investigate the relationships among states or groups of people.
 2J.
 Writing Proficiency (Core Value 1); 6 credit hours courses at the 200-400 level which have been designated as Writing Proficiency.
-Code "W"

-A Writing Proficiency course is one in which formal or informal writing is an integral part of student learning.
+Code "W" A Writing Proficiency course is one in which formal or informal writing is an integral part of student learning.
 The intent of a "W" course is to provide students with opportunities to write, to receive feedback from their instructors and/or peers, and to demonstrate how to write in a particular style or discipline.
 English Composition, WRIT 101, is a prerequisite for all Writing Proficiency courses.

-The criteria for Writing Proficiency courses are:

-- 1. Writing 101 is a prerequisite. - 2.
+The criteria for Writing Proficiency courses are: - 1.
+Writing 101 is a prerequisite. - 2.
 Clear description of the writing assignments in the course syllabus. - 3.
 Implementation of a pedagogical strategy to improve student writing skills.
 No single model is necessarily appropriate to all disciplines and courses.
 The course should include preliminary process assignments that culminate in one or more completed works, as the emphasis of Writing Proficiency courses is to help students improve the quality of the final work.
 The number of final and process assignments in the course is left up to the instructor, but the writing pedagogy should reflect the commitment of the course to improve student writing.

-Rules applied to General Education courses:

-- (a) Unless otherwise stated, general education requirements may be satisfied only by three or four hour credit courses. - (b) With the exception of Writing Proficiency Courses, no course can count for more than one general education requirement.
+Rules applied to General Education courses: (a) Unless otherwise stated, general education requirements may be satisfied only by three or four hour credit courses. - (b) With the exception of Writing Proficiency Courses, no course can count for more than one general education requirement.
 However, a single course may count as both a course for a major/minor/certificate and a general education requirement. - (c) Students may not count more than 3 courses in the same subject area towards general education requirements 2B through 2J.
 "Subject area" is defined by the prefix used by the Records Office.
 3. The Upper-level Courses Requirement.
 Every student must pass at least 30 credit hours of courses numbered 300 or above.
 4. The Major Requirement.

-All Marietta students must complete either a major selected from the list shown under Undergraduate Programs of Instruction or a student-designed major.
+All Marietta students must complete either a major selected from the list shown under Undergraduate Programs of Instruction or a studentdesigned major.
+A major will include a capstone course or experience.
+These capstone experiences will culminate and synthesize the learning that has taken place over the entire undergraduate career, building not only on the courses within the major, but exercising also the student's abilities in writing, speaking, thinking critically, and solving problems.
+While the specific form of the capstone varies across the programs of instruction, it often includes independent work such as original research, an internship, artistic performance or creation, a teaching practicum, or a practical consultancy that applies theory and knowledge to a business or other organization.
 The criteria for a student-designed major are shown under Academic Policies and Practices as are the requirements for students pursuing a second major.
 A General Studies major (B.A.) is available only to students enrolled in the Continuing Education Program.
 (See Continuing Education section of the Catalog for more details.)
 5. The Grade Point Requirements.